Ayush-Ahlawat/Ayush_Ahlawat_Btech-CSE-A_Powerlytics/README.md

 Technologies Used : We have used HTML for overall layout of our wbsite , CSS for styling and give colour contrast to our website , and JAVASCRIPT which add functionality
                     to our website.

-Steps to Execute the project : We have provide you three files which are of HTML , CSS , and JAVASCRIPT with the help of which you are able to view our website.
+Steps to Execute the project : We have provide you files which are of HTML , CSS , and JAVASCRIPT with the help of which you are able to view our website.
+First you have to
+                               SELECT folder of "Final Project files" after then you have to click on "SIGNUP.HTML" file , after then select option "OPEN WITH" select any of your browser like chrome , brave or microsoft edge , after then you will be directed to our website fill username and password and you will be on our website.
 Github Repository Link : https://github.com/Ayush-Ahlawat/Ayush_Ahlawat_Btech-CSE-A_Powerlytics.git